joshuapack/htd-404/readme.txt

 Currently not.
 We hope to have this in a later version.

+= Any bugs? =

+Some Wordpress websites are getting a 500 error.
+Discontinue use of this extension until we can fix. thanks

 == Screenshots ==

 1. Not sure how screenshots work